taublast/DrawnUi.Maui.Demo/README.md

 ## Development Notes

+* All files to be consumed (images etc) must be placed inside the maui app Resources/Raw folder, subfolders allowed.
 * SkiaScrollLooped need a fix, has GC called too much resulting in animations lag spikes, can bee seen in the Maui Robot page.

 ## Features